Upstart (NASDAQ:UPST) Updates Q2 2022 Earnings Guidance

-Upstart (NASDAQ:UPST – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+Upstart (NASDAQ:UPST – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $0.29-$0.31 for the period, compared to the consensus earnings per share estimate of $0.54.
 The company issued revenue guidance of $295.00 million-$305.00 million, compared to the consensus revenue estimate of $334.81 million.Upstart also updated its FY 2022 guidance to EPS.

-Upstart (NASDAQ:UPST – Get Rating) last released its quarterly earnings data on Monday, May 9th.
-The company reported $0.61 EPS for the quarter, beating the consensus estimate of $0.53 by $0.08.
-Upstart had a net margin of 15.96% and a return on equity of 21.33%.
-The business had revenue of $310.14 million for the quarter, compared to the consensus estimate of $300.13 million.
-During the same period in the prior year, the firm earned $0.12 earnings per share.
-The company’s revenue was up 155.6% compared to the same quarter last year.
-On average, research analysts expect that Upstart will post 1.02 earnings per share for the current fiscal year.
+A number of equities research analysts have commented on the stock.
+Wedbush dropped their price objective on shares of Upstart from $70.00 to $35.00 in a research report on Tuesday, May 10th.
+Stephens downgraded shares of Upstart from an equal weight rating to an underweight rating and dropped their price objective for the company from $124.00 to $28.00 in a research report on Tuesday, May 10th.
+Piper Sandler cut shares of Upstart from an overweight rating to a neutral rating and lowered their target price for the company from $230.00 to $44.00 in a report on Tuesday, May 10th.
+Barclays cut shares of Upstart from an overweight rating to an equal weight rating and set a $35.00 target price for the company. in a report on Wednesday, May 11th.
+Finally, Zacks Investment Research cut shares of Upstart from a hold rating to a sell rating in a report on Wednesday, May 11th.
+Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, Upstart currently has an average rating of Hold and an average target price of $114.00.

-In other Upstart news, General Counsel Alison Nicoll sold 7,500 shares of the stock in a transaction that occurred on Wednesday, February 9th.
-The shares were sold at an average price of $108.99, for a total transaction of $817,425.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Dave Girouard sold 83,333 shares of the stock in a transaction that occurred on Friday, April 1st.
-The shares were sold at an average price of $108.39, for a total transaction of $9,032,463.87.
-Following the transaction, the chief executive officer now owns 87,114 shares in the company, valued at $9,442,286.46.
+In related news, CEO Dave Girouard sold 41,667 shares of the firm’s stock in a transaction that occurred on Monday, May 2nd.
+The shares were sold at an average price of $80.00, for a total value of $3,333,360.00.
+Following the sale, the chief executive officer now directly owns 87,114 shares of the company’s stock, valued at $6,969,120.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, General Counsel Alison Nicoll sold 7,500 shares of the firm’s stock in a transaction that occurred on Wednesday, February 16th.
+The stock was sold at an average price of $144.05, for a total transaction of $1,080,375.00.
 The disclosure for this sale can be found here.
-Insiders have sold 215,208 shares of company stock worth $22,072,293 over the last quarter.
-Company insiders own 18.87% of the company’s stock.
+Insiders sold a total of 207,708 shares of company stock valued at $21,254,868 in the last quarter.
+Insiders own 18.87% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in UPST.
-Dimensional Fund Advisors LP purchased a new stake in shares of Upstart during the third quarter valued at approximately $1,039,000.
-American International Group Inc. boosted its stake in shares of Upstart by 240.4% during the third quarter.
-American International Group Inc. now owns 885 shares of the company’s stock valued at $280,000 after purchasing an additional 625 shares during the period.
-Flagship Harbor Advisors LLC purchased a new stake in shares of Upstart during the fourth quarter valued at approximately $303,000.
-Alliancebernstein L.P. boosted its stake in shares of Upstart by 13.3% during the fourth quarter.
-Alliancebernstein L.P. now owns 21,282 shares of the company’s stock valued at $3,220,000 after purchasing an additional 2,506 shares during the period.
-Finally, Guggenheim Capital LLC boosted its stake in shares of Upstart by 132.2% during the fourth quarter.
-Guggenheim Capital LLC now owns 1,781 shares of the company’s stock valued at $269,000 after purchasing an additional 1,014 shares during the period.
-59.65% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in the business.
+Dimensional Fund Advisors LP lifted its position in Upstart by 5.0% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 3,447 shares of the company’s stock valued at $522,000 after buying an additional 164 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich acquired a new position in Upstart during the fourth quarter valued at approximately $26,000.
+Guggenheim Capital LLC lifted its position in Upstart by 18.0% during the first quarter.
+Guggenheim Capital LLC now owns 2,101 shares of the company’s stock valued at $229,000 after buying an additional 320 shares in the last quarter.
+Toroso Investments LLC lifted its position in Upstart by 17.9% during the fourth quarter.
+Toroso Investments LLC now owns 2,208 shares of the company’s stock valued at $334,000 after buying an additional 335 shares in the last quarter.
+Finally, Salem Investment Counselors Inc. raised its stake in shares of Upstart by 50.0% during the fourth quarter.
+Salem Investment Counselors Inc. now owns 1,050 shares of the company’s stock valued at $159,000 after purchasing an additional 350 shares during the period.
+59.65% of the stock is currently owned by hedge funds and other institutional investors.

 About Upstart (Get Rating)